-Geometric and motion distortion corrections are not part of the Level 2 pipeline.
+Geometric and motion distortion corrections are not part of the Level 2 pipeline, nor part of any PDS data sets NH--MVIC-2- or NH--MVIC-3- as resampling is required.

 We will be using cgs units for the Level 2 output.
-The flux per pixel will have the units of ergs/s/cm2/Angstrom or ergs/s/cm2/sr/Angstrom, for resolved and unresolved sources, respectively, after applying the scale factors in the FITS keyword described in Section 10.3.1.2.
+The flux per pixel will have the units of ergs/s/cm2/Angstrom or ergs/s/cm2/sr/Angstrom, for resolved and unresolved sources, respectively, after applying the divisors in the FITS keyword described in Section 10.3.1.3.